 Narla's year 3 vegetation monitoring showed the condition of Eastern Creek Business Hub was highly variable, with results bushland ranging from poor-quality (low native species richness and high weed cover) to high quality (high native species richness and very low weed cover).
 Mean species richness and cover collected from 2023 is displayed and is compared against the data collected during the previous monitoring in Table 3 and Table 4.
-Numbers in red indicate an increase in mean exotic species richness or cover or a decrease in mean native species richness and cover.
-Numbers in green indicate an increase in mean native species richness or cover or a decrease in mean exotic species richness and cover.
+Numbers in red indicate an increase in mean exotic species richness or cover or a decrease in mean native species richness or cover or a decrease in mean native species richness or cover or a decrease in mean native species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean native species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness or cover or a decrease in mean exotic species richness and cover.